govorges/gpu_pricing_data/README.md

 # Frogscraper
 A utility to scrape and aggregate pricing data from online retailers.
 Built using Playwright, mostly.

-## Quick-Start Guide
-This will get you going, but it won't teach you everything you need to know.
-I highly recommend you read through this documentation so you know how to operate Frogscraper to its fullest potential.

 ### 1. Configuration
 Setting up Frogscraper is done through 90% JSON and 10% Python.
 First, check out frogscraper/Config for some low-level configuration options: